Esri/insights-scripting-guide/README.md

 ## Windows instructions

 ### Create a TLS or SSL certificate
+> The instructions below will create a self-signed certificate.
+If you are able to create a trusted certificate in your enterprise, you can skip these steps and use the trusted enterprise certificate.
 1) Clone the insights-scripting-guide repo to your local machine.
 2) Use [Anaconda](https://www.anaconda.com/distribution/#windows) to install ``` openssl ``` for creating a self-signed certificate.
 3) Open the Anaconda Command Prompt window.